Arya-Fgmain/ChloroFile/README.md

 ## Features

-- **Drag-and-Drop Stickers:** You can add stickers to your ChloroFile by dragging and dropping them anywhere on the screen.

 - **File Management:** Easily manage your files by adding, removing, and organizing them.
+- **Drag-and-Drop Sticker:** Toss the leaf guy around.

 ## How to Use

 1. Open your ChloroFile.
 2. Click on "Add" to add new files or drag-and-drop stickers on the screen.
 3. To access files shared by others, click "Access another myChloro" and enter the IP address.
+(WORKS!!!)

    Needs CMake and Boost Asio / Regular Asio.